Ursula Corduroy Dress in Black

 For more than forty years, TARA Projects has worked with marginalized people in Delhi, India.
 TARA Projects has led the way in defending the rights of the poor and campaigning against child labour.

-Jewellery is big business in India.
-There is a dark side to the jewellery industry: much of the inexpensive jewellery you can buy on the high street is made using child labour.
+Jewellery is big business in India, but there is a dark side to the industry: much of the inexpensive jewellery you can buy on the high street is made using child labour.
 Child labour is used because wages are much lower than adults’ wages – and small hands are better suited to creating intricate jewellery.
 Often jewellery workshops are owned and run by former child labourers who have known nothing else.

 “We believed that fairness in trade could bring prosperity and peace in society.”